2002 NASCAR Busch Series: Stacker 2 200

 The Stacker 2 200 was held May 18 at Nazareth Speedway.
 Jack Sprague won the pole.
-The race is known for a severe crash by Jeff Purvis, who blew his engine, spun out, & was slammed into by Greg Biffle, causing severe head trauma.
+The race is known for a severe crash by Jeff Purvis, who blew his engine, spun out, and was slammed into by Greg Biffle, causing severe head trauma.
 Purvis has never fully recovered from the injuries he suffered, although he would return to drive a NASCAR stock car two years later at the final Busch race at Nazareth.